dWALIDb/RV32IMF/README.md

 # PROJECT
-In this project RISC-V ISA was implemented for a CPU in VHDL to be synthesized, the version of VHDL is 2008 because it offers great flexibility for syntax that is very useful in such projects.
+In this project RISC-V ISA was implemented for a CPU in VHDL to be synthesized, the version of <# Zad .0> because it offers great flexibility for syntax that is very useful in such projects.

 # RISC V